 Claire completed a doctorate in the department of Statistics at Oxford University under the supervision of Jonathan Marchini, and came to the Broad Institute in 2012 as a postdoc with David Altshuler.
-In early 2015 Claire joined the Neale group as Scientific Advisor, responsible for helping to drive the scientific strategy of the group and for supporting all group members across a diverse range of projects.
+A member of the Neale lab since 2015, she is responsible for helping to drive the scientific strategy of the group and for supporting all group members across a diverse range of projects.

 RESEARCH SCIENTIST & METHODS DEVELOPMENT GROUP LEADER

 Dan oversees the SNP array and sequence analysis pipeline in the Neale lab, with a primary focus on furthering genetic discovery in complex psychiatric disease through collaborative partnerships and high-throughput data analysis.
 His post-doctoral research has been focused on deciphering the role of rare genetic variation in schizophrenia.
 Daniel received his PhD in 2012 from the University of Colorado, Boulder (supervised by Dr. Matthew Keller and Dr. Matthew McQueen).
 During his time in Colorado, his research investigated the detection of autozygosity (a genetic signature of inbreeding), and its role in general cognitive ability and schizophrenia liability.